kimberlie901/Professional_Portfolio/README.md

-# <Advanced CSS Challenge: Professional Portfolio>
+# CSS Challenge: Professional Portfolio

 ## Description

 This respository is an example of a simple starter portfolio website

 ![Portfolio Screenshot](css/portfolioscreenshot.jpg)